Understanding the Texas Biometric Privacy Law as an Employer

 Texas Biometric Privacy Act

-Texas law applies only to biometric identifiers and defines those as specifically a retina or iris scan, fingerprint, voiceprint, the record of a hand or face geometry.
+Texas law applies only to biometric identifiers and defines those as specifically a retina or iris scan, finger scans, voiceprint, the record of a hand or face geometry.
 It is important to note that it specifically includes the records of the specific biometric data and does not include the analysis of biometric indicators.

 - Retina or Iris scan